teaching-on-testbeds/k8s-ml/deploy_app/index.md

 Here,

--   `-d` is for detach mode - so we can leave it running int he background.
+-   `-d` is for detach mode - so we can leave it running in the background.
 -   `-p` is to assign the mapping between "incoming request port" (32000) and "container port' (5000).